nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 464
 00:26:39,241 --> 00:26:42,923
-[SPEAKER_02]: Like he was kind of saying with that checks smith stuff,
+[SPEAKER_02]: Like he was kind of saying with that Checksmith stuff,

 465
 00:26:43,780 --> 00:26:49,791